 If you choose to have your new construction home inspected, you will need to hire a properly qualified inspector.
 As a minimum, your inspector should hold a Division 1 contractor license with additional certification in mold, moisture, and stucco wall claddings.
 Your inspector should be more qualified than the builder.

-Property360 is a multi-disciplined property inspection firm offering new construction home inspections across Florida.
+Property360 is a multi-disciplined property inspection firm offering new construction home inspections in Jacksonville, FL and the surrouding areas.
 We are licensed and insured to conduct mold/indoor air quality investigations, EIFS/Stucco inspections, insurance inspections, and termite inspections.
 We are one of the oldest and most qualified inspection firms having conducted thousands of inspections since 1986.
 Contact us at (904) 503-9808 to schedule your inspection, or visit us online to request your inspection today!

 Property360 holds licensure as a Certified General Contractor, Mold Assessor, Level II EIFS/Stucco Inspector, and a Home Inspector.